firefly-iii/docs/docs/docs/firefly-iii/more-information/what-its-not.md

 ### Sub-categories, sub-budgets, sub-accounts

-Firefly III knows many ways to organise your data, but there are no "sub-levels".
+Firefly III knows many ways to organise your data, but there are no "sublevels".
 Instead, most objects like piggy banks or bills can be divided in "groups" which serve a similar purpose.
 There are also tags to make things very fine-grained.

 ### Keep track of outgoing loans

-Sometimes you borrow your friends money, and you want to keep track of the loan.
+Sometimes you borrow your friend's money, and you want to keep track of the loan.
 It's possible [to track paybacks](../faq/financials.md#what-do-i-do-with-people-who-pay-me-back) in a limited fashion.
 A full implementation will be included in a future release.

 ### Share your administration